Produced by PostClassical Ensemble (“One of the nation’s most innovative music groups” – Philip Kennicott, The Washington Post).

 Netanel Draiblate (violin), Benjamin Capps (cello), Alexander Shtarkman (piano).

-Interest in Mieczyslaw Weinberg is rapidly growing.
+Interest in Mieczyslaw Weinberg (1919-1996) is rapidly growing.
 He was a Polish-Jewish refugee whose parents and sister perished in the Holocaust.
-Though Stalin’s Soviet Union rescued him (as did Dmitri Shostakovich, who brought him to Moscow), Weinberg was himself arrested in 1953 as part of Stalin’s war against the Jews – yet Weinberg was a popular and successful Soviet composer.
+Though Stalin’s Soviet Union rescued him (as did Dmitri Shostakovich, who brought him to Moscow), Weinberg was himself arrested in 1953 as part of Stalin’s war against the Jews.
+Also, his father-in-law, the famous Jewish actor Solomon Mihkoels, was in 1948 the first victim of this internal war.
+And yet Weinberg was a popular and successful Soviet composer.
 His intimate association with Shostakovich has yet to be fully unraveled.
 They continually influenced one another over the course of a remarkable creative conversation.
 In particular, the spare “late style” of both composers arose collaboratively, and so did their earlier use of Jewish themes.

 James Loeffler notes: “Weinberg, having lost his Polish identity, was twice a survivor – of the Holocaust and of Stalin’s Jewish purges.
 Survivor guilt is intrinsic to his creative identity.
 He made his god the anti-Fascist Red Army.”